 Winter weather can be cruel to your skin, leaving it dry, cracked and irritated.
 Sometimes, it can even cause skin to bleed.
 If you live in a cold climate, you might think there's nothing you can do but wait for spring.
 But that's not the case.
-There are a variety of simple things that may help keep your skin healthy in this chilly season.
+There is a variety of simple things that may help keep your skin healthy in this chilly season.

 Go easy on your epidermis